 As you can see, breadcrumbs included on your site are also displayed within the SERPs.
 This gives searchers more information about your site before they’re even on it, which can’t be a bad thing.

 Enabling breadcrumbs on your site is a relatively straightforward affair and uses the WordPress SEO by Yoast plugin again.
-Click here for a step-by-step tutorial.
+You can learn how to add breadcrumbs to WordPress site with this step-by-step tutorial.

 3. Split Test Your Headlines to Increase Traffic

 If you have been blogging for any length of time then you will know all about the importance of headlines.
 The same post can be a complete flop or go viral on the strength of its headline alone.

 With that in mind, one of the most effective things you can do increase traffic to your site is split test your headlines.
 This is easily done with the Title Split Testing for WordPress plugin.
 It enables you to create two or more headlines for each post and/or page that you write, then randomly presents them to visitors and measures the click through rate.